Steve-Hun/OrganisationHub/README.md

 # OrganisationHub

-OrganisationHub is a workplace task management app that allow user to post and join multiple organisations
+OrganisationHub is a workplace task management app that allows users to post and join multiple organisations

 ## Prerequisites